ls1intum/Artemis/docs/dev/guidelines/server.rst

 12. Use DTOs for data transfer
 ==============================

-Use data transfer objects (DTOs) to send data from the server to the client, i.e. responses of RestControllers and websocket messages.
+Use data transfer objects (DTOs) to send data from the server to the client, i.e. responses of RestControllers and WebSocket messages.
 A DTO ...

 Definition and Characteristics of DTOs: